cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-07-02-how-to-deploy-a-simple-spring-boot-application-in-gcp.md

 Why?
 Well, GCP in 2020 gives a nice starting credit of $100, and after that I only pay for what I use.
 That's the beauty of PaS and similar cloud services.
-My app is simple, and I don't expect it to have a lot of traffic, so I don't need a Kubernetes cluster to deal with scalability issues.
+I don't expect that my application will have a lot of traffic, so I don't need a Kubernetes cluster to deal with scalability issues.
 I found the documentation for deploying a simple Spring Boot application on GCP a bit confusing.
 So I decided to write this article as a step-by-step guide for the beginners.
 Let's get started!